 And words and actions fall so far short……..

-So I look to the truth that transcends – for strength, for comfort
+So I lift my eyes to the truth that speaks and transcends – for strength and for comfort

 I look to Psalm 121